yamilhp5/e-Commerce-ORM/README.md

 # e-Commerce-ORM

 # Description
-Building the bakc end for an e-commerce site.
-Starter code has been prrovided.
+Building the backend for an e-commerce site.
+Starter code has been provided.
 The goal is to configure a working Express.js API to use Sequelize to interact with a MySQL database.

 # User Story
 AS A manager at an internet retail company